aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 1. From the RDP session to the **az500-10-vm1**, launch **Visual Studio 2019** from the **Start menu**.

-1. Switch to the window displaying Visual Studio 2019 welcome message, click the **Sign in** button and, when prompted, provide the credentials you used to authenticate to the Azure subscription you are using in this lab.
+2. Switch to the window displaying Visual Studio 2019 welcome message, click the **Sign in** button and, when prompted, provide the credentials you used to authenticate to the Azure subscription you are using in this lab.
+Now click **Start Visual studio**.

-1. On the **Get started** page, click **Create a new project**.
+3. On the **Get started** page, click **Create a new project**.

-1. In the list of project templates, search for **Console App (.NET Framework)**, in the list of results, click **Console App (.NET Framework)** for **C#**, and click **Next**.
+4. In the list of project templates, search for **Console App (.NET Framework)**, in the list of results, click **Console App (.NET Framework)** for **C#**, and click **Next**.

-1. On the **Configure your new project** page, specify the following settings (leave other settings with their default values) and click on **create**
+5. On the **Configure your new project** page, specify the following settings (leave other settings with their default values) and click on **create**

     |Setting|Value|
     |---|---|
     |Project name|**OpsEncrypt**|
     |Solution name|**OpsEncrypt**|
     |Framework|**.NET Framework 4.7.2.**|

-1. In the Visual Studio console, click the **Tools** menu, in the drop down menu, click **NuGet Package Manager**, and, in the cascading menu, click **Package Manager Console**.
+6. In the Visual Studio console, click the **Tools** menu, in the drop down menu, click **NuGet Package Manager**, and, in the cascading menu, click **Package Manager Console**.

-1. In the **Package Manager Console** pane, run the following to install the first required **NuGet** package:
+7. In the **Package Manager Console** pane, run the following to install the first required **NuGet** package:

     ```powershell
     Install-Package Microsoft.SqlServer.Management.AlwaysEncrypted.AzureKeyVaultProvider
     ```

-1. In the **Package Manager Console** pane, run the following to install the second required **NuGet** package:
+8. In the **Package Manager Console** pane, run the following to install the second required **NuGet** package:

     ```powershell
     Install-Package Microsoft.IdentityModel.Clients.ActiveDirectory
     ```

-1. Navigate to **C:\AllFiles\AZ500-AzureSecurityTechnologies-prod\Allfiles\Labs\\10\\program.cs**, open it in Notepad, and copy its content into Clipboard.
+9. Minimize the RDP session to your Azure virtual machine, then navigate to **\\Allfiles\\Labs\\10\\program.cs**, open it in Notepad, and copy its content into Clipboard.

-1. Switch to the Visual Studio console, in the **Solution Explorer** window, click **Program.cs** and replace its content with the code you copied into Clipboard.
+10. Return to the RDP session, and in the Visual Studio console, in the **Solution Explorer** window, click **Program.cs** and replace its content with the code you copied into Clipboard.

-1. In the Visual Studio window, in the **Program.cs** pane, in line 15, replace the `<connection string noted earlier>` placeholder with the Azure SQL database **ADO.NET** connection string you recorded earlier in the lab.
+11. In the Visual Studio window, in the **Program.cs** pane, in line 15, replace the `<connection string noted earlier>` placeholder with the Azure SQL database **ADO.NET** connection string you recorded earlier in the lab.
 In the connection string, replace the `{your_password}` placehodler, with `Pa55w.rd1234`.
+If you saved the string on the lab computer, you may need to leave the RDP session to copy the ADO string, then return to the Azure virtual machine to paste it in.

-1. In the Visual Studio window, in the **Program.cs** pane, in line 16, replace the `<client id noted earlier>` placeholder with the value of **Application (client) ID** of the registered app you recorded earlier in the lab.
+12. In the Visual Studio window, in the **Program.cs** pane, in line 16, replace the `<client id noted earlier>` placeholder with the value of **Application (client) ID** of the registered app you recorded earlier in the lab.

-1. In the Visual Studio window, in the **Program.cs** pane, in line 17, replace the `<key value noted earlier>` placeholder with the the value of **Key1** of the registered app you recorded earlier in the lab.
+13. In the Visual Studio window, in the **Program.cs** pane, in line 17, replace the `<key value noted earlier>` placeholder with the the value of **Key1** of the registered app you recorded earlier in the lab.

-1. In the Visual Studio console, click the **Start** button to initiate the build of the console application and start it.
+14. In the Visual Studio console, click the **Start** button to initiate the build of the console application and start it.

-1. The application will start a Command Prompt window.
+15. The application will start a Command Prompt window.
 When prompted for password, type **Pa55w.rd1234** to connect to Azure SQL Database.

-1. Leave the console app running and switch to the **SQL Management Studio** console.
+16. Leave the console app running and switch to the **SQL Management Studio** console.

-1. In the **Object Explorer** pane, right-click the medical database and, in the right-click menu, click **New Query**.
+17. In the **Object Explorer** pane, right-click the **medical** database and, in the right-click menu, click **New Query**.

-1. From the query window, run the following query to verify that the data that loaded into the database from the console app is encrypted.
+18. From the query window, run the following query by clicking on **Execute** to verify that the data that loaded into the database from the console app is encrypted.

     ```sql
     SELECT FirstName, LastName, SSN, BirthDate FROM Patients;
     ```

-1. Switch back to the console application where you are prompted to enter a valid SSN.
+19. Switch back to the console application where you are prompted to enter a valid SSN.
 This will query the encrypted column for the data.
 At the Command Prompt, type the following and press the Enter key:

     ```cmd
     999-99-0003